rizinorg/rizin/README.md

 - `rz-ax` - a calculator and number format converter
 - `rz-run` - a tool that allows to specify running environment and arguments for debugged file

+To learn more about each tool and their usages, take a look at the [official Rizin book](https://book.rizin.re) and scroll down the table of contents until you find the "Command Line Tools" section.

 ## Scripting

 We provide a way to interact with Rizin from Python, Haskell, OCaml, Ruby, Rust, and Go languages through [rzpipe](https://github.com/rizinorg/rz-pipe).
 Other languages although not currently supported could be easily added.
+Interact with the community if you would like to see other languages!

 # Community